 - (c)The structure does not exceed 2 stories in height.

 - (d)The structure satisfies any of the following:

 - The structure was constructed before December 31, 1997.

 - The structure results from alterations made to a structure described in subd.
 1.

 - The structure replaces a structure described in subd.
 1.

-Basically, if you plan to live in the cabin, you won’t meet the exemption requirements.
-Likewise, all new cabins which aren’t replacing an older cabin won’t meet the exemption requirements.
+If you plan to live in the cabin, you won’t meet the exemption requirements.
+Likewise, all new cabins that aren’t replacing an older cabin won’t meet the exemption requirements.
 Read more here.

 There is a large Amish community of about 17,000 in Wisconsin.
-In 2017, the government updated the law to exempt certain persons with religious beliefs from having to meet building codes.
+In 2017, the government updated the law to exempt certain persons with religious beliefs from meeting building codes.
 To get the exemption, you will need to apply for a waiver.
 The exemption doesn’t apply to plumbing outside the building or POWTS.

 I’m not sure how easy it is for people to get the religious exemption in Wisconsin, such as whether you’d be able to get it if you aren’t Amish.
-If anyone has info on this, please let us know in the comments section below.
+Please let us know in the comments section below if anyone has info on this.